gramaziokohler/antikythera/ARCHITECTURE.md

 ### Orchestrator

-The **orchestrator** is in charge of coordinating the execution of a process described as a **directed acyclic graph** (DAG).
+The **orchestrator** is in charge of coordinating the execution of a **blueprint** described as a **DAG** (Directed Acyclic Graph).
 The DAG is composed by **tasks** in the nodes, and their dependencies in the edges.
-An task has a state (not started, running, succeeded, failed), it declaratively defines input and output data so that data dependencies can be defined between nodes.
+An task has a state (pending, ready, running, succeeded, failed), it declaratively defines input and output data so that data dependencies can be defined between nodes.

 Each task is executed by an **agent**, either remote or local.
 The overall system has location transparency, so agents can be running in one or more machines in the same or different networks.

-The orchestrator runs a single **fabrication process** at a time.
-Each run of a fabrication process is identified by a session identifier (`FPID`).
-Parallelism can be achieved inside the process itself by using different agents.
+The orchestrator runs a single **blueprint** at a time.
+Each run of a blueprint is identified by a session identifier (`BSID`).
+Parallelism can be achieved inside the blueprint itself by using different agents.

-The orchestrator loads a **fabrication process** from a file or an API call, and will begin to execute it.
+The orchestrator loads a **blueprint** from a file or an API call, and will begin to execute it.
 The link between the JSON representation and the in-memory execution should not be lost during loading, because it is necessary to allow live modifications of the running graph.
 Modifications of the graph are append-only operations, so that the orchestrator can always keep track of the original graph.
 Edge-cases like the deletion of a node should be handled with care, to gracefully deal with loss of data dependency as well as case of a agent running a node while it is deleted.

 ### Agents

 An **agent** is an entity that can run a specific type of **task**.

+Python agents are subclasses of the `Agent` class, which provides a common interface for all agents, however, it is possible to implement agents in other languages, provided they adhere to the agent communication protocol.

+Agents can run locally or remotely.
+A minimal agent implementation is a simple class with a defined method `run(self, task: Task)` for the execution of a single task instance.
+One instance of an agent can run multiple tasks, so the execution of `run()` should be thread-safe.

+Agents don't explicitely send or receive MQTT messages.
+Their lifetime is controlled by an agent manager process that takes care of instantiating and disposing agents as needed, as well as triggering the `run()` method when a notification message arrives.
+The agent manager is also in charge of handling the termination of the orchestrator and disposing of all agents.

+For simplicity, a simple launcher can be used to start one agent manager for each agent type defined in a blueprint.

+If a task ends up in a failed state, the orchestrator should be able to resume execution from that point.
+This topic is not yet addressed but will require tasks to define if they are idempotent, i.e. if they can be run multiple times without side effects, and if they can be retried in case of failure.
+For the time being, a failed task will cause the orchestrator to stop the session.

 Initially, only very simple agents will be implemented to execute toy problems.

 ### Data store

 The system uses a persistent data store to keep track of state.
-The data store is used to store the state of the **orchestrator** itself, and the state of the **fabrication process**.
+The data store is used to store the state of the **orchestrator** itself, and the state of the **blueprint**.

 The data store contains two types of data, internal and external:
 * Orchestrator data, considered internal.
-* Fabrication process data, considered external and linked to a specific `FPID` (fabrication process session identifier).
+* Blueprint session data, considered external and linked to a specific `BSID` (blueprint session identifier).

-The global nature of fabrication process data is mitigated by the data dependencies defined in the **DAG**, i.e. by defining input and output data keys declaratively.
+The global nature of blueprint session data is mitigated by the data dependencies defined in the **DAG**, i.e. by defining input and output data keys declaratively.

 ### Observability